 Gestational diabetes mellitus goes away once the child is born, but the risks associated with it continue both for the mother and child.
 The mother generally develops type 2 diabetes later in life and the baby born to a mother with gestational diabetes is often overweight and develops obesity in later years, thus increasing their risks of developing diabetes and even high blood pressure.

-Monitoring and Changing the Future Post Gestational Diabetes
+Monitoring and Changing the Future Post GDM

-Gestational diabetes can serve as a warning sign for the overall health of family members too and preventive measures must be observed to ensure everyone remains healthy and protected from lifestyle diseases.
+Gestational diabetes can serve as a warning sign for the overall health of family members, too, and preventive measures must be observed to ensure everyone remains healthy and protected from lifestyle diseases.

 All women with a history of gestational diabetes should have a yearly medical check-up and management of weight, blood pressure, cholesterol, and other risk factors for heart disease.